It Won't Be Soon Before Long: Background

-During the recording sessions for It Won't Be Soon Before Long, the band not only recorded the 12 songs on the album, but also an additional 7 tracks.
+During the recording sessions for It Won't Be Soon Before Long, Maroon 5 not only recorded the 12 songs on the album, but also an additional 7 tracks.
 The extra songs were featured as B-sides to the album's singles, and later on The B-Side Collection.
 The band stated in interviews that the album has a different feel to it from their 2002 debut album Songs About Jane.
 The songs are not all based on one specific relationship, as in Jane, and also have a different sound than their first album, being more electric and drawing inspiration from such artists as Talking Heads, Michael Jackson and Prince.
 Guitarist James Valentine stated that the goal was to make the songs sound more "up-tempo" than the ones on their previous record.
 A review written prior to the album's release described the songs as having a very retro feel.
-Adam Levine explained that this record is a little more self-confident and powerful lyrically: "...you can dance to it, there's a little more attitude."
+Adam Levine, the band's lead singer, explained that this record is a little more self-confident and powerful lyrically: "...you can dance to it, there's a little more attitude."

 According to Levine, working with other artists had influences on the album: "Kanye West and Alicia Keys are amazing talents, in totally different ways.
 Just seeing such amazing people working in the studio.
 I definitely took things away from them."

-The chorus of "Nothing Lasts Forever" is the same as the one used in the Kanye West single "Heard 'Em Say", which features Adam Levine, with exclusion to the line: "...the distance between us makes it so hard to stay...".
+The chorus of "Nothing Lasts Forever" is the same as the one used in the Kanye West single "Heard 'Em Say", which features Levine, with exclusion to the line: "...the distance between us makes it so hard to stay...".

+Commercial reception

-Commercial receptionIt Won't Be Soon Before Long debuted at number one on the US Billboard 200 albums chart, selling 429,000 copies in its first week of release.
-It Won't Be Soon Before Long sold 102,000 copies digitally, breaking a record set last week when Linkin Park's Minutes to Midnight (Machine Shop/Warner Bros.) moved 84,000 via that format to debut at No. 1.
+It Won't Be Soon Before Long debuted at number one on the US Billboard 200 albums chart, selling 429,000 copies in its first week of release.
+The album sold 102,000 copies digitally, breaking a record set the week before when Linkin Park's Minutes to Midnight (Machine Shop/Warner Bros.) moved 84,000 via that format to debut at No. 1.
 The latter album slips to No. 2 this week with 198,000, a 68% sales decline.
 In December 2007, the album ranked number one for iTunes top best selling albums of 2007.

 In the UK, it became their second album to reach the number one spot, but their first to debut atop the UK Albums Chart.
-In Australia, peaked at number five, lower than their first studio album Songs About Jane which peaked at number one in 2004.
-It peaked at number two on the Canadian Albums Chart and New Zealand.
-At number three in Ireland, Japan and Mexico, at number five in Australia and Taiwan, and number six in Italy, Spain and Switzerland.It Won't Be Soon Before Long was certified Gold in Ireland, Italy and New Zealand, platinum in Australia, Canada, Japan and the UK.
+In Australia, it peaked at number five, lower than their first studio album Songs About Jane, which peaked at number one in 2004.
+It peaked at number two on the Canadian Albums Chart and New Zealand, number three in Ireland, Japan and Mexico, number five in Australia and Taiwan, and number six in Italy, Spain and Switzerland.

+It Won't Be Soon Before Long was certified Gold in Ireland, Italy and New Zealand, platinum in Australia, Canada, Japan and the UK.
 2× Platinum in the US, and 3× Platinum in South Korea.
 It was certified Diamond in Colombia and Mexico.